michelvankessel/LFCS/LFS201/flashcards.md

 * Passing -SIGKILL & -9 have the same effect on target process - True
 * If not specified, kill will send SIGTERM by default - True
 * Pressing Ctrl-Z or using kill -SIGTSTP have same effects - True

+### 5 - Package Management Systems

+* Packaging system used by RHEL, SUSE, CentOS & Fedora: rpm
+* Git was originally created by Linus Torvalds.